mvolkmann/blog/src/smalltalk.md

 - keyword

+  These messages take one or more arguments that are each preceded by a keyword.
   Each keyword is alphanumeric, begins lowercase, and ends in a colon.
   For example, `#at:put` is a keyword message in the `OrderedCollection` class which is the superclass of `Array`.